Rich Scangarello: Oakland Raiders

 In 2009, Scangarello was hired by the Oakland Raiders as an offensive quality control coach.
 He replaced Mark Costagliola.

 Millsaps

 In 2010, Scangarello was hired by Millsaps as their assistant head coach, offensive coordinator, and quarterbacks coach.

 Northern Arizona

 In 2012, Scangarello was hired by Northern Arizona as their offensive coordinator and quarterbacks coach.

 Atlanta Falcons

 In 2015, Scangarello was hired by the Atlanta Falcons as an offensive quality control coach.

 Wagner

 In 2016, Scangarello was hired by Wagner as their offensive coordinator.

-San Francisco 49ers
+San Francisco 49ers (first stint)

 In 2017, Scangarello was hired by the San Francisco 49ers as their quarterbacks coach.

 Denver Broncos

 On January 16, 2019, Scangarello was hired by the Denver Broncos as their offensive coordinator.
 On January 12, 2020, Scangarello was fired by head coach Vic Fangio after Denver finished last in several offensive categories.

 Philadelphia Eagles

 On February 5, 2020, Scangarello was hired by the Philadelphia Eagles as a senior offensive assistant.